 Ordinary Moments Still Matter

 I did some cleaning around the house—nothing dramatic, just maintaining order where I could.
-For lunch, I made pizza rolls for Jaden, Isabella, and myself.
+For lunch, I made something simple for the kids and myself.
 Simple, easy, familiar.

 Progress isn't always linear.